In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 Freelance work is not a boring job that you used to do while in your office.
 Showing your talent & creativity is the real freelance business.

-And, never forget one thing, Quality always has a demand.
+And, never forget one thing, the quality always has a demand.

 27. Not Delegating Work